BenWiederhake/masked_permute/README.md

 * Ask people for feedback on:
     * Performance methodology, performance improvements
     * Making it "Idiomatic Rust"
-    * Iterator-like interfaces that might be interesting to provide
+    * Other Iterator-like interfaces that might be interesting to provide

 ## Contribute